-Genji Pie: Popular Pastries like French Palmier Cookies
+Genji Pie: Popular Pastries, like French Palmier Cookies

 Sanritsu Genji Pie

-Genji Pie is a long-selling pastry snack produced and sold by “Sanritsu Seika (三立製菓)”, a confectionery maker whose head office is in the city of Hamamatsu.
+The Genji Pie is a long-selling pastry snack produced and sold by Sanritsu Seika (三立製菓), a confectionery maker whose head office is in the city of Hamamatsu.

-By the way, it is said that the classic Japanese pastry Genji Pie was named after the NHK Taiga drama “Minamoto no Yoshitsune (源義経)” that started to be broadcasted in January 1966.
+By the way, according to the article 源氏パイ on Japanese Wikipedia, the name derives from the NHK Taiga drama Minamoto no Yoshitsune (源義経), which started to air in January 1966.

 Sanritsu Genji Pie has heart shapes very close to traditional French Palmier Cookies.
 The surface is glazed with sugar syrup, which is why the snack has a shine.